 You can query the knowledge base in Azure directly from the webhook module.
 This is useful when you're building a more complex logic, and you want to combine several chatbot features.
 For example, you may send user questions to the knowledge base first, and if there is no valid answer, you can show static options.

 See Use the Azure QnA Maker Connector in OutSystems apps for instructions on how to configure, reference, and use the connector.

 Note that you don't need the QnA Maker connector for a chatbot that only works as an FAQ chatbot.
 This is because the chatbot UI block can communicate directly with the Azure chatbot service.

 Detect what users want to do

-The chatbot webhook module is also a place where you can detect, bu using AI, what users want to do, and then act upon that.
+The chatbot webhook module is also a place where you can detect what users want to do, and then act upon that.
 You first detect the intents and entities with Azure services, and then call your corresponding OutSystems logic.
 For example, in a sentence "Send me the report at 9 AM.", the intent is

 SendReport and entities